 Those interested in Pomeranians will be happy to hear that they don’t tend to want to be big diggers.

 One of the reasons that Pomeranians act like big dogs is the fact that they are attention hogs.
-At most times, they want to be the center of attention and do anything to get it.
+Most times, they want to be the center of attention and do anything to get it.

 In case you didn’t get it from all of this, Pomeranians are very extroverted dogs.
 They love being social and are often considered to be among the most social animals out there.